rgeraldporter/inquiry-monad/README.md

 ```
 ## Use

-_Note that unless otherwise stated in this document, `Inquiry`, `InquiryP`, and `InquiryF` is interchangeable, and mostly share the same API._
+_Note that unless otherwise stated in this document, `Inquiry`, `InquiryP`, and `InquiryF` are interchangeable, and mostly share the same API._

 Inquiry can take any _subject_ and test it against various functions via the `.inquire` method.
-This results in a return value containing a list of result types for `Fail`, `Pass`, and `IOU`.
+This results in a return value containing a list of result types for `Fail`, `Pass`, and `IOU`, in addition to the original `subject`.

-The advantage over a Promise chain is that the original subject and each result is retained through the chain of `.inquire` calls, giving complete observability over the data lifecycle.
+The advantage over a Promise chain is that the original subject and each individual result is retained through the chain of `.inquire` calls, giving complete observability over the data lifecycle.

 Additionally, this gives the ability to contain Promises within a monadic structure which bolsters immutibility, and allows better control over side-effects.